JoeyMassana/Capstone_Project_Directory/README.md

 # Features
 - Interactive Dashboards: Visualize and explore employee satisfaction ratings and training opportunities.
 - Data Visualization: Includes histograms and bar plots for a clear understanding of employee performance metrics.
-- Data Analysis: Merges multiple datasets to provide a holistic view of employee performance and attrition.
+- Data Analysis: Data transformation.
+Merges and reshapes multiple datasets to provide a holistic view of employee attrition and satisfaction levels.

 # Requirements
 To run this application, ensure you have the following Python packages installed:
+- anaconda v.
-- streamlit
+- streamlit v.
 - pandas
 - seaborn
 - matplotlib
-You can install these packages using pip: pip install streamlit pandas seaborn matplotlib
+You can install these packages using pip install v. : pip install streamlit pandas seaborn matplotlib

 # Dataset